Hengyu/ChessBot-iOS-iTunes/updateInfo.md

+- Supports for multi window (works on iPadOS)
+- Supports for keyboard shortcuts (works on iPadOS)
-- Supports dark mode
+- Supports for dark mode
-- Enhanced for iOS 13
-- Improved quick look
+- Bug fixes and performance improvements